 Clients will receive trade confirmations from the broker(s) for each transaction in their accounts as well as monthly or quarterly statements and annual tax reporting statements from their custodian showing all activity in the accounts, such as receipt of dividends and interest.
+Additionally, Clients will receive a quarterly performance report which displays their overall investment results and accounts-specific performance.
+These statements also reflect the Clients' specific holdings in each account.

-Acadia will provide a monthly newsletter to Clients.
-The brief monthly newsletter will cover a variety of current topics related to investing, retirement, college savings, taxes, the markets and/or the economy.
+Acadia will provide a newsletter to Clients.
+The brief newsletter will cover a variety of current topics related to investing, retirement, college savings, taxes, the markets and/or the economy.
 The intent is to both inform and instruct the reader with helpful insight and important updates.